wimpysworld/nix-config/README.md

 ### System

-- [x] Migrate terminal settings to the home-manager entry point
 - [ ] Tanis Linux 6.6 with XFS and re-install to workaround wake from suspend regression in Linux 6.7
 - [ ] Make `disks.nix` consistent across all hosts
 - [ ] Migrate Borg Backups to [borgmatic](https://torsion.org/borgmatic/) via NixOS modules and Home Manager